Obama, Saudi prince focus on Iraq and Syria in Washington meeting

 U.S. officials have expressed unease about the Saudi-led campaign against Houthi rebels in Yemen, which according to the United Nations and human rights groups has resulted in large numbers of civilian casualties.

-Saudi Arabia is worried about closer relations between the United States and Iran, Riyadh’s arch enemy, after a 2015 nuclear deal.

-Obama welcomed Saudi Arabia’s commitment to a political settlement of the Yemen conflict and support by the Gulf Cooperation Council, of which the kingdom is a member, to address humanitarian needs and rebuild the country, the White House said.
+Obama welcomed Saudi Arabia’s commitment to a political settlement of the conflict and support by the Gulf Cooperation Council, of which the kingdom is a member, to address humanitarian needs and rebuild Yemen, the White House said.

 On Syria, Obama and the prince talked about the importance of supporting a political transition away from President Bashar al-Assad, the White House said.
 The United States is working with international partners on what it calls a Syrian-led transition process facilitated by the United Nations, but so far there has been little progress.

-Asked about the memo, Saudi Arabia’s Foreign Minister Adel al-Jubeir, also in Washington, told reporters the kingdom had been arguing for a “more robust intervention” including airstrikes, a no-fly zone, and a no-drive zone, from the beginning of the five-year civil war.
+Asked about the memo, Saudi Arabia’s Foreign Minister Adel al-Jubeir, who was also in Washington on Friday, told reporters the kingdom had been arguing for a “more robust intervention” including airstrikes, a no-fly zone, and a no-drive zone, from the beginning of the five-year civil war.

-Obama does not see a military solution to the crisis in Syria, White House spokeswoman Jen Friedman said.

-Both Washington and Riyadh are anticipating the release of classified pages of a U.S. report into the Sept.
-11, 2001 attacks, that some U.S. lawmakers have alleged link Saudi government officials to the attacks.
-Jubeir said investigations show that the allegations “are not correct and they don’t hold.”
+Jubeir said the deputy crown prince had briefed U.S. officials on his plan to diversify Saudi Arabia’s economy and to move to cleaner forms of energy.